Samoa Upolu Cycle Tour

 This morning we leave Le Vasa Resort and head south along the coast.
 The first 14 km are gentle - a quiet coastal road that winds through villages, past bright painted churches and children calling out from the roadside.
 The ocean glitters to our left the whole way.

 At 19 km we reach Le Faga Bay in Savaia, home of the Giant Clam Sanctuary.
 For a small fee, you can slip into your snorkelling gear and float over these extraordinary creatures in crystal-clear water.
-Keep your eyes open for sea turtles too — the locals know exactly where to find them.
+Keep your eyes open for sea turtles too - the locals know exactly where to find them.
+Our accommodation for the next two nights is Return to Paradise Resort - the name says it all.
+A relaxed, beautiful place right by the ocean, with an on-site restaurant serving fresh food with a strong Samoan influence.
+We have arrived.

 Accommodation: Return to Paradise Resort, Matautu